 - Employees are trained accordingly.

-- Reporting points and channels have been defined for (security-related) incidents.
+- Points of contact and channels have been defined for (security-related) incidents.

 - An organised approach has been adopted.

-- Documentation is maintained.
+- · Documentation is maintained.

 - Experience gained is channelled into the further design and improvement of processes.

 5.3 Data protection by design and by default